majkel94/movie-browser/README.md

 To start project run

     docker-compose up
-After successful build app will be availble on `localhost:8000` and `dev:dev` supersuer account will be crated.
+After successful :crossed_fingers: build app will be available on `localhost:8000` and `dev:dev` superuser account will be crated.

+### Where are the tests and error handling?

+They were never there ...